PjgZSK/learn/graphics/opengl/helloWindow.md

 We also tell GLFW we want to explicitly use the core-profile.
 Telling GLFW we want
 to use the core-profile means we'll get access to a smaller subset of OpenGL features
 without backwards-compatible features we no long need.
-4. Note that on Max OS X you need to add
+4. Note that on Mac OS X you need to add
 ```
 glfwWindowHint(GLFW_OPENGL_FORWARD_COMPAT, GL_TRUE);
 ```